Perplexity: The Standard Metric for Evaluating Language Models

 PP(W)=(i=1NQ(wi))1N\text{PP}(W) = \left( \prod_{i=1}^{N} Q(w_i) \right)^{-\frac{1}{N}}

 This shows that perplexity is the geometric mean of the inverse probabilities.
-Equivalently:
+Equivalently, we can write:

 PP(W)=1i=1NQ(wi)N\text{PP}(W) = \frac{1}{\sqrt[N]{\prod_{i=1}^{N} Q(w_i)}}